tkruse/build-bench/README.md

 ## pants

 I only found pants by coincidence.
 It originates at Twitter, is written in Python and targets monorepo setups (like bazel and buck).
+It seems to be used at Twitter and Foursquare, and pretty much nowhere else.
+As a consequence, new versions of pants regularly require changes to the build files, backwards compatibility is not a priority it seems.

 One consequence of trying to optimize for monorepos in large organizations is to depend on other projects in their source form, not their (released) jar form.